Complex Division of Marital Property

 Virginia Property Division - High Net Worth Divorce

 There are many reasons why divorcing spouses might find it difficult to resolve property division issues.
 Often enough, the main reason is that there is quite a great deal of property to fight over.
 Other reasons can include identifying particular assets as marital property, valuation problems for closely held or family business assets, or the enforcement of the terms of a premarital agreement.

 Whatever the specifics of your property division problem, the attorneys of Cravens & Noll can advise you of your legal rights while working toward a practical resolution of the issues through negotiation when possible or litigation when necessary.
-Contact our divorce attorneys in Richmond for a free initial consultation about your options.
+Contact our divorce attorneys in Richmond for an initial consultation about your options.

 Dividing Marital Assets

 Property acquired or assets earned over the course of a marriage are subject to division.
 While not an exhaustive list, the following is subject to division if acquired after marriage:

 What the Court considers in Dividing Marital Property

 As an equitable distribution jurisdiction, Virginia gives its family court judges very broad discretion in dividing marital property between divorcing spouses.
 The objective is not to achieve a strictly equal division of property between the parties, but to divide the assets and liabilities of the marriage fairly between them in light of many factors: the contributions of each spouse to the marital estate, the contributions of each toward child care and housekeeping, the ability of each to live comfortably on his or her own income, and other considerations.